Pediatric

 Why are eye exams important for children?

-It’s essential for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems that may interfere with their performance in school.
-Eye exams for children also assess whether they have the necessary visual skills required for learning:
+It’s essential for children to have their eyes examined by a qualified optometrist to ensure they are healthy and that they don’t have any vision problems that may interfere with their performance in school.
+During the exam, our pediatric eye doctor in Spokane Valley assesses whether they have the necessary visual skills required for learning:

 • Excellent vision for near, up-close work and for distance.